wickedev/graphql-jetpack/README.md

 Spring Data GraphQL make easy to use [Spring Data](https://spring.io/projects/spring-data) with [graphql-java](https://github.com/graphql-java/graphql-java) implementations like [GraphQL Kotlin](https://opensource.expediagroup.com/graphql-kotlin/docs/), [DGS](https://netflix.github.io/dgs/).
 If you use [Spring Data R2DBC](https://spring.io/projects/spring-data-r2dbc) or [Spring Data JDBC](https://spring.io/projects/spring-data-jdbc) directly, you have to write a lot of custom DataLoader.
 Spring Data GraphQL solves the N+1 problem through an internally auto-generated DataLoader.

+In addition, it satisfies relay specifications such as Global Object Identification, Node, and Connection.

 _※ Currently, only spring-data-r2dbc is supported._

 ## [GraphQL Kotlin Spring Security](graphql-kotlin-spring-security)